sphinx-doc/sphinx/doc/tutorial.rst

 Documenting objects
 -------------------

-One of Sphinx' main objectives is easy documentation of :dfn:`objects` (in a very general sense) in any :dfn:`domain`.
+One of Sphinx's main objectives is easy documentation of :dfn:`objects` (in a very general sense) in any :dfn:`domain`.
 A domain is a collection of object types that belong together, complete with markup to create and reference descriptions of these objects.